julianomacielferreira/garnize-on-juice/README.md

                 processed TINYINT NOT NULL
             );

+CREATE INDEX IF NOT EXISTS idx_requestedAt ON payments (requestedAt);

+CREATE VIEW IF NOT EXISTS payments_default AS SELECT correlationId, amount, requestedAt FROM payments WHERE processed = 1 AND defaultService = 1;

+CREATE VIEW IF NOT EXISTS payments_fallback AS SELECT correlationId, amount, requestedAt FROM payments WHERE processed = 1 AND defaultService = 0;

 -- Pode ser criado, se houver necessidade de realizar buscas pela coluna CREATE INDEX IF NOT EXISTS idx_correlationId ON payments (correlationId);
 ```